5 Consequences of Independent Contractor Misclassification

-Misclassification carries serious penalties, risks, and consequences, so it is essential that organizations have a classification process and policies in place for hiring and managing independent professionals.
-It’s important to properly classify workers to the best of your ability and to always have a written contract that includes specific provisions to protect your company.
+Misclassification carries serious penalties, risks, and consequences, so it is essential that organizations have a defined program in place for engaging and managing independent talent.

-Firms that specialize in independent contractor engagement and compliance can assist in properly developing these policies and setting up a program for proper management of independent talent.
-MBO Partners has an established methodology for evaluating and engaging independents, which minimizes or eliminates compliance issues.
+Firms that specialize in independent contractor engagement and compliance can assist in properly developing key policies and setting up a program for proper management of independent talent.
+MBO Partners has an established methodology for evaluating and engaging independents, which serves to greatly minimize compliance issues.